List of The Vampire Chronicles characters: Claudia

 Claudia is a child vampire introduced in Interview with the Vampire (1976).
 She is created on a whim by Lestat, despite the prohibition against making vampires of the young, and grows up trapped in a child's body.
 Eventually, she seeks revenge against Lestat and poisons him with tainted blood to immobilize him, before killing him, but she is unsuccessful.
 Claudia travels with Louis, and when the two are captured by Armand's coven in Paris, she is killed by fire as a creature made against the rules.
-Claudia is portrayed by Kirsten Dunst in the 1994 film adaptation and by Bailey Bass in the 2022 television series Interview with the Vampire.
+Claudia is portrayed by Kirsten Dunst in the 1994 film adaptation, by Bailey Bass in season one of the 2022 television series Interview with the Vampire and by Delainey Hayles in season two of the series.

 Daniel Molloy

 Daniel Molloy is a young reporter introduced in Interview with the Vampire (1976) to whom Louis de Pointe du Lac recounts his life history.
-The character is portrayed by Christian Slater in the 1994 film adaptation, and portrayed by Eric Bogosian in the 2022 television series.
+He meets the vampire Armand, and after many years is finally turned into one in 1985.
+The character is portrayed by Christian Slater in the 1994 film adaptation, and by Eric Bogosian as the older Daniel and Luke Brandon Field as the younger Daniel in the 2022 television series.